jessivarela/dpbe_l2_pre_registration/README.md

 **If there is any additional information that you feel needs to be included in your preregistration, please enter it here.
 Literature cited, disclosures of any related work such as replications or work that uses the same data, or other context that will be helpful for future readers would be appropriate here.**

+**Literature cited**

+Casillas, J. V. and M. Simonet (2018).
+“Perceptual categorization and bilingual language modes: Assessing the double phonemic boundary in early and late bilinguals”.
+In: Journal of Phonetics 71, pp. 51–64.

+Gonzales, K. and A. J. Lotto (2013).
+“A bafri, un pafri: Bilinguals’ pseudoword identifications support language-specific phonetic systems”.
+In: Psychological science 24.11, pp. 2135–2142.

+Gonzales, K, K. Byers-Heinlein and A. Lotto (2019).
+“How bilinguals perceive speech depends on which language they think they’re hearing”.
+In: Cognition 182, pp. 318–330.